imdeepmind/face-detector-using-opencv/README.md

-# Face Detectoe using OpenCV
+# Face Detector using OpenCV

 This is a simple program that detects face and eyes.
 It used OpenCV to do that.